 Are decisions made in your church because of what the congregation prefers versus a biblical reason?
 For example, maybe you choose not to implement modern music because a group of members would rather have an organ player or traditional hymns.

 If members don't feel comfortable with changes being made, will they stop coming?
-Will not making changes drive away others and keep your church from growing?
+Will not making changes drive away others and prevent your church from growing?

 What to Do About It